binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 * [OWASP Ranking of Threats](https://www.owasp.org/index.php/Application_Threat_Modeling#Ranking_of_Threats)
 * [MS 6.
 Rate the Threats](https://msdn.microsoft.com/en-us/library/ff648644.aspx#c03618429_011)  Used in my talk ["Does Your Cloud Solution Look Like a Mushroom"](https://speakerdeck.com/binarymist/does-your-cloud-solution-look-like-a-mushroom) on slide
   * Risk = Likelihood * Impact
-* Just as you would with any development features, create Product Backlog Items (PBI's) and order based on highest scoring risks.
+* Just as you would with any development features, create Product Backlog Items (PBIs) and order based on highest scoring risks.

 ![](images/BobTheBuilder.jpg)
  <!---This is where the images live: https://raw.githubusercontent.com/wiki/binarymist/HolisticInfoSec-For-WebDevelopers/BinaryMist-Approach-To-Threat-Modelling-Assets/BobTheBuilder.jpg-->